DosMike/TF2-Puzzle/README.md

 I want to make puzzle/coop maps for TF2 similar to HL2DM Puzzle servers.
 This requires a gravity gun in most cases to move around props, so this is the main aspect.

+Clarification: The goal of this plugin is NOT to make old puzzle maps compatible with TF2!
+This plugin only serves as a utility to allow puzzle style maps to be created.
+( Or for a cheap GravGun if you're after that :D )

 ## Gravity Hands

 Players can use `/hands` or `/holster` to put away their weapons.